Max Dehn, Axel Thue, and the Undecidable: Introduction

-Much later, around 1935--1955, the word problem became challenging for people from the theory of computation (alias recursion theory) because it was one of the first genuine mathematical problems which appeared to be amenable to this theory.
+While Dehn's work had spread quickly, we do not know when mathematicians became aware of Thue's work on semigroups and what we now call Thue systems.
+We only know that a paper of Emil Post from 1947 mentions that Thue's paper from 1914 was pointed out to Post by Alonzo Church.
+Around 1935--1955, the word problem became an attractive challenge for people working in the theory of computation (alias recursion theory) because it was, besides the Entscheidungsproblem, historically one of the first genuine mathematical problems which appeared to be potentially undecidable\footnote{A yes/no decision problem for an infinite set of mathematical objects is called decidable (alias algorithmically solvable, or recursive) if the set $S$ of G\"odel numbers of the involved mathematical objects is a decidable subset of $\mathbb{N}$.
+This means that there is an algorithm which has output $1$ if $n \in S$ and output $0$ else.}.
 Our investigations indicate that Alonzo Church, Emil Post and other people at Princeton were a major driving force in bringing the word problem and the theory of computation together, thus placing the heritage of Dehn and Thue in the right historical context.

 Many problems in mathematics are accessible through computation and algorithms.
-The example of the euclidean algorithm quite prominently shows how effective mathematical thinking can be in inventing algorithms.
-Gottfried Wilhelm Leibniz was the first scientists who clearly expressed the desire for a device (the \emph{calculus ratiocinator}) being able to decide about the truth of all reasonable statements, not necessarily restricted to mathematics, by a sort of logical computation.
-Although Leibniz's thoughts generally remained in an abstract realm, he worked on the realization of an arithmetic calculating machine during his whole life.
-Many decades later, it was John von Neumann who built the first efficiently working computer ENIAC at Princeton during and after the second world war.
+The example of the Euclidean algorithm quite prominently shows how effective mathematical thinking can be in inventing algorithms.
+Gottfried Wilhelm Leibniz was the first scientist who expressed in a precise way the role of a device (which he called calculus ratiocinator) being able to decide about the truth of all reasonable statements, not necessarily restricted to mathematics, by a sort of logical computation.
+Although Leibniz's thoughts remained in an abstract realm, he worked on the realization of an arithmetic calculating machine during his whole life.
+The Analytic Engine conceived by Charles Babbage and Ada Lovelace was another attempt -- albeit unsuccessful -- towards a programmable computer.
+Finally, from about 1940 on, Konrad Zuse at Berlin and John von Neumann at Princeton started to construct the first fully Turing complete computers Z3 and ENIAC.
+This was of course the beginning of a success story of incredible impact.

-At the beginning of the 20th century, the notion of algorithmic computability still had no underlying mathematically sound theory.
-Nevertheless people had a pragmatic idea what computability was supposed to mean, i.e., to reach a result in a finite number of computational steps.